LuizMaestri/100-days-of-code/log.md

 **Projects**<br>
 [In Time](https://github.com/LuizMaestri/in-time)

 **Today's Progress**: Finally the project has a module's structure defined.
+And I've had reimplemented EnumField 'cause mongoalchemy implementation is with a bug.

 **Thoughts**<br>
 After midnight is better hour to code... hahaha..
 I think change this project name from _in-time_ to _stack_ and when completed really start _in-time_ project and others using _stack_